Immunity in Cambridge IGCSE Biology (0610): Antibodies, Vaccination and Memory Cells Explained

 Key takeaways

-- Active immunity — body makes its own antibodies (infection or vaccination); passive immunity — antibodies received from elsewhere (e.g. breast milk, antiserum).
+- Active immunity is produced by the body; passive immunity is received from another source (e.g. breast milk, antiserum).

 What is immunity in Cambridge IGCSE Biology?